 Adjacent to Krinovitz Recital Hall is Einstein Bros.
 Bagels, open when college is in session.

 Hawkins Hall is also home to the widely acclaimed Redcay Honors Center and Program, the Institute for Ethics in Public Life, the Damianos Nursing Skills Laboratory, Upward Bound, and offices for several key disciplines including mathematics; nursing; nutrition; and political science.
 A number of other administrative offices are also located within, including the Office of the President, in which you’ll find communications, public affairs, and media relations; Affirmative Action; the Office of Diversity, Equity, and Inclusion; and Institutional Advancement, focused on alumni relations and donor development.

 George H. Hudson Hall

 Hudson Hall is named in memory of Professor Emeritus George Henry Hudson.
-The building has always been a great place to study physics, chemistry, environmental science, geography and geology, but - with the recent addition of the Hudson Hall Annex - it just got better.
-Completed in 2011, the Annex houses laboratories for chemistry, water quality analysis and research - all in an energy-efficient building that was designed to meet Leadership in Energy and Design (LEED) standards.
+Renovation of Hudson Hall was completed in 2013, with updated laboratories for biology, ecology, environmental science and physics.
+The Hudson Hall Annex, added in 2011, houses laboratories for chemistry, water quality analysis and research - all in an energy-efficient building that was designed to meet Leadership in Energy and Design (LEED) standards.

 Harry P. & Elizabeth Kehoe Building

 The Kehoe Administration Building is the central place on campus where students can pay bills, check in with financial aid, or find internship and employment opportunities.